 4-H clubs are able to fundraise through the Alberta Recycling tire collection initiative.
 Contact Alberta Recycling for details in participating in this program.

-Buck Lake, Gwynne, Lakedell and Mulhurst transfer stations are registered tire collection sites.
+Buck Lake, Gwynne, Lakedell, Mulhurst and Winfield transfer stations are registered tire collection sites.

 4-H clubs are required to provide at least a week’s notice by emailing Public Works to ensure that bins are in place or the tire marshalling areas cleared out before a large amount of tires arrive at our sites.
 This notice provides the drop-off of the tires to go more smoothly for the 4-H club and the transfer station attendants.